 Reproductive and sexual health of PWUD and their sexual partners (protection of motherhood, pre- and post-natal care, safe delivery, measures to prevent sexual transmission of HIV and other STIs, STI diagnostics and treatment, prevention of unwanted pregnancy, family planning, termination of pregnancy, prevention of vertical transmission of HIV.
 Reproductive health services should take into account possible interaction of medicines such as interaction of hormonal contraception with TB medicines, as well as the need for early diagnostics of tuberculosis among pregnant patients with HIV and their new-born babies;

-Information on opportunities to obtain access to other services, including explanation of referral mechanisms, opportunities to access social payments and benefits, legal and other support that may be required by the clients.
+Information on opportunities to obtain access to other services, including explanation of referral mechanisms, opportunities to access social payments and benefits, legal and other support that the clients may require.

 Effective methods of IEC work

-Group exercises conducted by peers or other specialists including workshops, demonstration sessions, and role plays (e.g., training on skills in safe sex negotiations, safer injecting techniques, overdose prevention and management, lapse prevention skills etc.);
+Group exercises conducted by peers or other specialists, including workshops, demonstration sessions, and role plays (e.g., training on skills in safe sex negotiations, safer injecting techniques, overdose prevention and management, lapse prevention skills, etc.);

 Individual sessions and consultations conducted by peers or other specialists;